Next: Exercises

 useful alternative to Lagrange's equations, which take the

-form of second-order differential equations.
+second-order differential equations.

 Consider a one-dimensional harmonic oscillator.
 The kinetic and potential